 ROBERT R. FRIEDL was elected Vice President - Finance and Chief Financial Officer in March 2004.
-He was President of Friedl Associates from November 2001 to February 2004, and from May 2000 until August 2001, he served as Senior Vice President and Chief Financial Officer of Specialty Equipment Companies (acquired by United Technologies Corporation in November 2000).
+He was President of Friedl Associates from November 2001 to February 2004, and from May 2000 until August 2001, he served as Senior Vice

+President and Chief Financial Officer of Specialty Equipment Companies (acquired by United Technologies Corporation in November 2000).
 He joined The Manitowoc Company in 1988, holding a number of senior financial positions including the office of Chief Financial Officer from 1992 to September 1999.
 Prior to joining Manitowoc, Mr. Friedl held management positions in telecommunications companies and in public accounting.
 Mr. Friedl is a certified public accountant with a M.S. degree in Taxation.

-NED T. LIBROCK was elected a Vice President in November 1995.
+NED T. LIBROCK was elected Vice President in November 1995.
 Mr. Librock has been employed by us since 1990 in various sales management capacities.
-Prior to his employment with us, Mr. Librock was employed by Dynabrade Inc., a manufacturer of power tools, as director of Sales and Marketing.
+Prior to his employment with us, Mr. Librock was employed by Dynabrade Inc., a manufacturer of power tools, as Director of Sales and Marketing.

-KAREN L. HOWARD was elected our Vice President - Controller in January 1997.
+KAREN L. HOWARD currently holds the offices of Vice President and Treasurer, having first been elected Vice President in January 1997 and then to the additional office of Treasurer in August 2004.
+From January 1997 to August 2004, Ms. Howard served as Vice President - Controller.
 From June 1995 to January 1997, Ms. Howard was employed by us in various financial and accounting capacities.
 Previously, Ms. Howard was employed by Ernst & Young LLP as a certified public accountant.

-JOSEPH J. OWEN was appointed Vice President - Strategic Integration in August 1999.
+JOSEPH J. OWEN was appointed Vice President - Strategic Integration in August 1999 and served in that capacity until June 2005 when he assumed the position of Vice President and Hoist Group Leader.
 From April 1997 to August 1999, Mr. Owen was employed by us as Corporate Director - Materials Management.
 Prior to joining us, Mr. Owen was employed by Ernst & Young LLP in various management consulting capacities.